cesarlugos1s/gettingandcleanningdata/README.md

 I have included the activity.name in addition to the activity (and subject).
 It does not alter the grouping, and the contents are more clear to understand.
 Eliminate the last 2 columns no longer needed, which do not contain numeric average data

+You can find this run_anaysis function source code in this repository, with the name "run_analysis.R"